Landing Page Optimization: Contra.com

 ⭐ Core value proposition

-It took me some time until "find flexible work opportunities" to get the first glimpse of what this company does.
+It took me some time to "find flexible work opportunities" to get the first glimpse of what this company does.
 Most people don't have the same patience and would bounce after reading "resume" as the word implies Contra is a new solution to replace a traditional resume.

-If the platform stands for "helping people get away from 9-5 job, find work they love, and make an income".
-This can be communicated above the fold, so visitors can understand the outcome immediately, then go on to find out what features Contra provides to make that happen.
+If the platform stands for "helping people get away from 9-5 jobs, find work they love, and make an income".
+This can be communicated above the fold, so visitors can understand the outcome immediately, and then go on to find out what features Contra provides to make that happen.
 I'd move the 3rd point "find flexible work opportunities" up to the 1st point.

 🌄 Visuals with intention